I want you to think of a bald man. That’s right – a shiny-headed bald man.

 How often to wash your hair

-You should clean your scalp regularly – but gently.
+The real reason for hair washing isn’t actually washing the hairs.
+It’s washing your scalp.
+Just like your skin, you should clean your scalp regularly – but gently.
 Wash too often and too harshly and you’ll irritate and dry it out.
 But wash too infrequently and you’ll actually risk irritation and infection.
 You need to regularly remove built up skin and oils to allow for healthy airflow and unencumbered hair growth.

 The ideal length of time between washes is to essentially extend the time between washes gradually, paying attention to how your scalp adjusts and produces less oil, until you feel your hair has reached its limits.
 For me, a very oily person, that’s every other day.
 But for many people with dry skin and curly hair, they can often go far longer.
 If you sense any scalp itching or smells you’ve waited too long and need to increase the frequency again.